danielbodnar/awesome-stars/README.md

 - [keptn/keptn](https://github.com/keptn/keptn) - Cloud-native application life-cycle orchestration.
 Keptn automates your SLO-driven multi-stage delivery and operations & remediation of your applications.
 - [meshery/meshery](https://github.com/meshery/meshery) - Meshery, the cloud native manager
 - [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 - [secdev/scapy](https://github.com/secdev/scapy) - Scapy: the Python-based interactive packet manipulation program & library.
-Supports Python 2 & Python 3.
 - [ivre/masscanned](https://github.com/ivre/masscanned) - Let's be scanned.
 A low-interaction honeypot focused on network scanners and bots.
 It integrates very well with IVRE to build a self-hosted alternative to GreyNoise.
 - [deepfence/FlowMeter](https://github.com/deepfence/FlowMeter) - ⭐ ⭐  Use ML to classify flows and packets as benign or malicious. ⭐ ⭐
 - [layer5io/wasm-filters](https://github.com/layer5io/wasm-filters) - A collection of Rust-based WebAssembly programs that are deployed as Envoy filters.